 3. Copy the JSON

-The pop-up that appears contains the JSON that you need to express this filtering logic in a Raw Transaction Filter for an Action/Business Rule.
-Copy this JSON to your clipboard and skip to our Using the Filter section below to see how to make use of it in a Raw Transaction Filter.
+The pop-up contains the JSON you need to express this filtering logic in a Raw Transaction Filter for an Action/Business Rule.
+Copy this JSON to your clipboard and skip to our Using the Filter section below to see how to use it in a Raw Transaction Filter.

 Tip: In the example above, we filtered the Dashboard by a single column.
-If necessary, we could have filtered multiple columns on the same Dashboard at the same time.
+If necessary, we could have filtered multiple columns on the same Dashboard simultaneously.
 If you do so, the only Records that will appear will be those that satisfy all filtering criteria.
 In addition, the JSON that appears in the Filter Info dialog (regardless of which column it is opened from) will also include all filtering criteria.

 Advanced Tip: You can optionally use Regular Expressions to filter your dashboard's columns.
-To do so, ensure that the first character in the filtering value is # which tells Onit to treat all text after the # as a Regular Expression.
-If you’ve never used Regular Expressions before, check out 8 Regular Expressions You Should Know and Regex Quick Start.
+To do so, ensure that the first character in the filtering value is #, which tells Onit to treat all text after the # as a Regular Expression.
+If you’ve never used Regular Expressions, check out 8 Regular Expressions You Should Know and Regex Quick Start.

 Can I always use the copy/paste JSON trick?

-Along those lines, the list below covers the most commonly encountered situations where you’ll need to write JSON.
-For each situation below, we’ve included sample JSON that you can use as a starting point.
+Along those lines, the list below covers the most commonly encountered situations where you need to write JSON.
+We've included a sample JSON for each situation below, which you can use as a starting point.

 Situation #1: Raw User Filters